-Smart, strategic defense of domestic violence charges from Cooper Law Offices
+Smart, strategic defense of domestic violence charges from Cooper, Cooper & Morris

 While allegations of assault or battery are always serious, the potential punishment for that kind of offense is increased in California if the alleged victim is a spouse or significant other.
 Many prosecutors’ offices in California have groups of attorneys and investigators set aside to handle exclusively domestic violence matters, making them extremely experienced in prosecuting these offenses.
 It is important that you have defense attorneys working for you who are equally experienced.
 We have defended many people accused of domestic violence throughout Northern California, and we understand the specific situations and considerations that make defending a domestic violence charge unique.
 We have an excellent track record of securing favorable outcomes for our domestic violence clients, including dismissals, acquittals and reduction of charges.

-The Berkeley – Oakland domestic violence lawyers of Cooper Law Offices are experienced in and able to handle all types of domestic violence charges or related charges, including:
+The Berkeley – Oakland domestic violence lawyers of Cooper, Cooper & Morris are experienced in and able to handle all types of domestic violence charges or related charges, including:

 - PC243(e) – Domestic Violence – A misdemeanor criminal offense, which doesn’t require proof of any injury, that involves inflicting force upon a spouse, significant other, someone you live with or someone with whom you’ve parented a child.